-The Diocese also contributes to a church-wide defined benefit pension plan for the clergy called the Church Pension Fund.
-For years ending March 31, 2013 and 2012, the Plan had funding status ratios of 126% and 109%, respectively.
+The Diocese also contributes to a church-wide defined benefit pension plan for the clergy called the Church Pension Fund Clergy Pension Plan.
+This Plan's EIN number is 13-5562193 and does not have a separate plan number.
 A funded status ratio in excess of 100% indicates that there are sufficient reserves as of the reporting date to pay currently accumulated benefits.
-Plan assets were \$7.6 billion and \$6.7 billion for March 31, 2013 and 2012, respectively.
-Accumulated benefit obligations were \$6.0 billion and \$6.1 billion for March 31, 2013 and 2012, respectively.
 The Diocese contributes 18% of the clergy's eligible compensation.
-Total pension expense under this plan, as assessed by the administrator of the church-wide plan, was \$56,302 and \$47,926 for the years ended December 31, 2012 and 2011, respectively, which does not exceed 5% of total plan contributions from all employers.
+Total pension expense under this plan, as assessed by the administrator of the church-wide plan, was \$54,199 and \$61,996 for the years ended December 31, 2013 and 2012, respectively, which does not exceed 5% of total plan contributions from all employers.